The Ristretto Group builds products that delight, and assists creative technologists doing the same.

 Cockroach Labs is building a cloud-native, distributed by default, consistent SQL database in pursuit of the goal to Make Data Easy.
 A rock solid database requires production-grade administrative and operational support.
-As technical lead of data visualization and the admin UI project, I'm working to ensure that our web interface is as reliable as the database it's built to monitor.
+As technical lead of data visualization and the admin UI project, I worked to ensure that the web interface is as reliable as the database it's built to monitor.

 Leading a cross-functional team of developers, I architected, developed, and delivered a metadata-driven UI engine built on React.
 This standards-based and forward-looking dynamic front-end is an integral part of the Lifion human capital management platform, a bold initiative to rethink the way HR and payroll software is built.
 With an agile mindset, our small team was able to take on a complete rewrite, producing a faster and more maintainable project in a fraction of the time taken by the original.